 Cathy White | Senior Dietician in Surgery

-We’re thrilled to be able to include this e-book containing delicious and easy digestible recipes for “Eating Well with Swallowing Difficulties”.
+We’re thrilled to offer this e-book containing delicious and easy digestible recipes for “Eating Well with Swallowing Difficulties”.
 We hope you find lots to whet your appetite, from soups to main courses, and of course, not forgetting – dessert.

 Take this new lifestyle step-by-step.